- > MacBook Air

 In July 2018 Apple also finally stopped selling the £1,899 2015 MacBook Pro, bringing the range entirely into the USB-C era - no MacBook Pro Apple now sells has a USB-A port.

-If you're set on buying one of Apple's current laptops, the best choice for portability is the MacBook Air.
+If you're set on buying one of Apple's current laptops, the best choice for portability is the MacBook Air, which isn't much bigger or heavier than the MacBook was.

 Which Mac laptop is best for battery life?